alire-project/ada_spark_workflow/README.md

  - GNATcoverage for [code coverage analysis](#code-coverage)
  - Etc.

-This project uses [AUnit](https://github.com/AdaCore/aunit) as unit testing framework.
+This project uses [AUnit](https://github.com/AdaCore/aunit) as the unit testing framework.
 The `tests/` crate is both built and run as part of the [Continuous Integration](#continuous-integration-github-actions) process.

 # Code Coverage

-GNATcov is used to for code coverage analysis on execution of the [tests](#unit-testing).
+GNATcov is used for code coverage analysis on execution of the [tests](#unit-testing).
 As part of the [Continuous Integration](#continuous-integration-github-actions) process, the coverage analysis is automatically produced and uploaded to an online service called